CVE-2025-33222

 Executive summary

-A critical hard-coded credential vulnerability in NVIDIA Isaac Launchable permits unauthorized access and potential system-wide administrative control.
+A critical hard-coded credential vulnerability in NVIDIA Isaac Launchable exposes the system to unauthorized remote access and potential code execution.

 Vulnerability